Tenzro LayerZero V2 MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions optional filtering by chain, giving clear usage context.
-However, it does not explicitly state when not to use this tool or name alternatives, though the context suggests it's a prerequisite for other transfer tools.
+The description indicates when to use the tool (to list available tokens) and mentions optional filtering by chain.
+However, it does not explicitly state when not to use this tool versus alternatives, though the context of sibling tools makes the purpose clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.